New Urban Arts offers free after-school and summer programs for high school students! To register, visit our student enrollment page.

 In the Fall of 2017, Central High School and New Urban Arts launched a new partnership to create an exciting and vibrant after school community at Central High School.
 To get involved with the NUA Knights afterschool program at Central High School, stop by Ms. Jacques’s office in room 163.
 You may also fill out the enrollment form in advance and bring it Ms. Jacques.

-Each fall, New Urban Arts selects 20 Artist Mentors
+Typically, each fall, New Urban Arts selects 15 volunteer Artist Mentors

-Click here to meet some of our prior Artist Mentors
+Click here to meet some of our former volunteer Artist Mentors

 The most significant way to volunteer